PySCeS/PyscesToolbox/documentation/source/installation.rst

 PySCeSToolbox
 ~~~~~~~~~~~~~

 Now you are ready to install PySCeSToolbox.
-In the terminal simply
+Open a terminal in the
+environment where you installed PySCeS (i.e. Anaconda environment or the native
-type in and execute the command:
+Python environment of your OS), and simply type in and execute the command:

 .. code:: bash